Stamford, Connecticut

 Stamford (/ˈstæmfərd/) is a city in Fairfield County, Connecticut, United States, 34 mi outside of New York City.
 It is the sixth-most populous city in New England.
 Stamford is also the largest city in the Western Connecticut Planning Region, and Connecticut's second-most populous city, behind Bridgeport.
-With a population of 135,470, Stamford passed Hartford and New Haven in population as of the 2020 census.
+With a population of 135,470, Stamford surpassed Hartford and New Haven in population as of the 2020 census.
 It is in the Bridgeport–Stamford–Danbury metropolitan statistical area, which is part of the New York City metropolitan area (specifically, the New York–Newark, NY–NJ–CT–PA Combined Statistical Area).

 As of 2023, Stamford is home to eight Fortune 500 companies and numerous divisions of large corporations.
 This gives it the largest financial district in the New York metropolitan region outside New York City and one of the nation's largest concentrations of corporations.
-Dominant sectors of Stamford's economy include financial management and real estate, tourism, information technology, healthcare, telecommunications, transportation, and retail.
-Its metropolitan division is home to colleges and universities including UConn Stamford and Norwalk Community College.
+Dominant sectors of Stamford's economy include financial services, real estate, tourism, information technology, healthcare, telecommunications, transportation, and retail.
+Its metropolitan division is home to multiple colleges and universities including UConn Stamford and Norwalk Community College.

 History

 Stamford was known as Rippowam by the Siwanoy Native American inhabitants of the region, and the very first European settlers in the area also called it that.
 The present name is after the town of Stamford, Lincolnshire, England.
 The deed to Stamford was signed on July 1, 1640, between Captain Turner of the New Haven Colony and Chief Ponus.
 By the 18th century, one of the town's primary industries was merchandising by water, which was possible due to Stamford's proximity to New York.

 In 1692, Stamford was home to a less famous witch trial than the well-known Salem witch trials, which also occurred in 1692.
 The accusations were less fanatical and on a smaller scale, but they also grew to prominence through gossip and hysterics.

 New Canaan officially separated from Stamford when it incorporated as a town in 1801, followed by Darien in 1820.

 Starting in the late 19th century, New York residents built summer homes on the shoreline, and some moved to Stamford permanently and started commuting to Manhattan by train.
 Stamford incorporated as a city in 1893.

 From late 1945 through April 1946, more than 3,000 workers at the city's Yale & Locke factory, the largest employer in Stamford at the time, went on strike.
-The strike earned nationwide attention after the union declared a day of action on January 3, 1946, which drew approximately 10,000 attendees, resulted in solidarity strikes in surrounding towns and cities, and effectively brought Downtown Stamford to a standstill.
+The strike garnered nationwide attention after the union declared a day of action on January 3, 1946, that drew approximately 10,000 attendees.
+It resulted in solidarity strikes in surrounding towns and cities, and effectively brought Downtown Stamford to a standstill.
 Professor George Lipsitz called it "the first general strike in the United States in twelve years".

 In 1950, the U.S. Census Bureau reported the city's population as 94.6% white and 5.2% black.